 When to Grow Peppers

-For best results, plant pepper seeds 8-10 weeks before your last spring frost.
+For best results, start seeds in your raised beds about 8-10 weeks before the last frost date.
 It’s best to begin pepper seeds indoors to avoid too cold of weather.
 For proper germination, the soil needs to be at least 70° F.

-Plant pepper seedlings/transplants right after the last spring frost.
-For transplants to survive, the soil needs to be at least 65° F.
+Plant pepper seedlings / transplants right after the last spring frost.
+For transplants to survive, the soil temperature needs to be at least 65° F during the day.

 How long do peppers take to grow?

 Most sweet peppers mature in 60-90 days.
-Hot peppers take a little longer — up to 150 days.
+Hot peppers take a little longer somewhere between 3 and 4 months.

 Days to Harvest